photobooth-app/photobooth-docs/docs/extras/wled.md

 # Required presets for photobooth to work

-In the WLED webfrontend define three presets:
+In the WLED webfrontend define four presets:

 - ID 1: standby (usually LEDs off)
 - ID 2: countdown (animates countdown)
 - ID 3: shoot (imitate a flash)
+- ID 4: recording (imitate a red light to visualize ongoing record)

 Please define presets on your own in WLED webfrontend.
 Once added, in the photobooth enable the WLED integration and provide the serial port to WLED esp device.
 Check logs on startup whether the module is detected correctly.